Talion is a finalist for Best SIEM Solution

 GO: Businesses should operate in “assume breach” mode.
 There has to be a zero-trust framework for security within organisations.
 You have to remember that you are a small part of a big, complex, vast professional ecosystem if you are targeted by ransomware.
 You have to be prepared, and prevention is better than cure.

 FK: I would advise businesses to get the best cybersecurity and legal help possible.
-At the moment – and until and unless the law becomes clear and less fragmented – have a good risk-based sanctions compliance programme in place, and do not pay the ransom.
+At the moment – and until and unless the law becomes clear and less fragmented – have a good risk-based sanctions compliance plan in place, and do not pay the ransom.

 Watch the full webinar recording here.